swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 ### String algorithm additions

-We add frequently used string processing algorithms to the standard library.
-We also introduce internal infrastructure that allows groups of `Collection` algorithms that perform the same operations on different types to share their implementation, leading to a more coherent set of public APIs.
-This allows us to more easily provide algorithms that work with `RegexProtocol` values, such as
+We propose adding common string processing algorithms to the standard library.
+We also propose adding generic versions of these algorithms to collections, when applicable.

 ```swift
 extension BidirectionalCollection where SubSequence == Substring {